0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-example.md

     };
     ```

+    !!! note
-    > Note: The `CredentialStorage` accepts the interface of the Data Storage; it does not require Memory or Browser Storage.
+        The `CredentialStorage` accepts the interface of the Data Storage; it does not require Memory or Browser Storage.
 You can implement your own storage, be it  SQL storage or any other type of storage.

     `IdentityStorage` stores identities and profiles.
     `mt` stores Merkle Trees.